Composer of "music of winning exuberance" (The New York Times). Pianist.

 Founding member, EARPLAY, San Francisco.

-Advisory Board member, Princeton University Music Department.
+Advisory Board member and Princeton University Music Department.

 Education & Training